legines/Responsive-Portfolio/README.md

 # Responsive-Portfolio

 ----------------------------------------------------------------------------------------------------------------------------------------
-**ISSUES**
+ISSUES
-  *@640px header does not extend to the left
+  @640px header does not extend to the left

-  *@980px, 768px, 640px there is white space to the right of the main content div.
+  @980px, 768px, 640px there is white space to the right of the main content div.
 Its noticeable on the portfolio page the most.

+  @768px, and 640px the text in About Me div stops wrapping around the image.

 ----------------------------------------------------------------------------------------------------------------------------------------

 Assignment Two Instructions - (No Bootstrap)